51Degrees/specifications/pipeline-specification/features/data-updates.md

 for the availability of an updated data source.

-If the current data contains a *data update expected* timestamp, then polling should start after that time.
+If the current data contains a *data update expected* timestamp, then polling will not start until after that time.
 Options include the ability to control the remote endpoint and the polling frequency.

 As an optimization, the request for data may contain an *if modified since* HTTP